-For 2015, the redesigned Tahoe gained a luxurious and quiet interior, improved second- and third-row seats, and available features such as blind-spot monitoring and cross-traffic alert.
-Beyond that, fuel economy from the 5.3-liter V8 and six-speed automatic, improves to a whopping 16-mpg.
-But the engine doesn't feel all that responsive, particularly at low speeds.
+The redesigned Tahoe has a luxurious and quiet interior, improved second- and third-row seats, and available features such as blind-spot monitoring and cross-traffic alert.
+Beyond that, fuel economy from the 5.3-liter V8 and six-speed automatic improved to 16-mpg.
+But the engine doesn't feel responsive, particularly at low speeds.
 The touch-screen infotainment system is easy to use.
 The ride is stiff, although the Magnetic Ride Control suspension on LTZ trims improves ride comfort and handling safety.
-Properly equipped, the truck-based Tahoe has a towing capacity of 8,500 pounds.
+Properly equipped versions can tow 8,500 pounds.
 But car-based SUVs have better handling and are more efficient.
 Reliability of the redesign has been average.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).